-When a lumpia has no filling, then it is just a lumpia wrapper.
+When a lumpia has no filling, or wondering what to serve with pancit? then it is just a lumpia wrapper.
 When anything can be a lumpia, why can’t our favorite pancit guisado be a lumpia dish, right?
 Grab your pan and let’s make some pancit wraps!
 This yummy snack dish is crispy on the outside, pancit on the inside.
 When dipped with the special vinegar dip, boom busog!

 Pancit wrap is one of the dishes which are born out of my surprise discoveries.
 It was when I attended a small wedding one time where two of the dishes served are lumpiang gulay and pancit guisado.
 Both of them are yummy!
 But the one thing I noticed is that the filling of the lumpiang gulay and the veggies in the pancit guisado are very similar.
 And since I ran out of lechon, I ate the lumpiang gulay together with the pancit just to have something crispy happening in my mouth.
 It came to the point where I am rolling the pancit over the lumpia since the crisp really goes well with the pancit.